 Jim, WB2REM, kindly set up this page soon after I started on my last circumnavigation and, by keeping in daily touch a lot of the way around, kept track of my route and posted my progress daily on Google Earth, along with copies of radio interviews and everyday ‘ham’ contacts, on this VE 0JS page on QRZ.com

 The Pointons sailed around Britain in 'Tikka' from June to August 2016 in aid of Action for Children whose aim is to make life better for the UK's most vulnerable children and young people.

-They aim to sail around again in 2019 - this time clockwise, visiting different places and again planning to raise funds for Action for Children
+They then sailed around again in 2019 - this time clockwise, visiting many different places, and again raising much-needed funds for Action for Children

 Beaufort Wind Force Scale I often reference the wind speed by giving the Beaufort force number.
 Wikipedia provides a table describing the different sea conditions associated with a given range of wind speeds and useful pictures of the sea states.